Signal Processing

 -

 The Computation Sensing team at MERL is seeking a highly motivated intern to conduct fundamental research in radar perception.
-Expertise in deep learning-based object detection, multiple object tracking, data association, and representation learning (detection points, heatmaps, and raw radar waveforms) is required.
-Previous hands-on experience on open indoor/outdoor radar datasets is a plus.
-Familiarity with the concept of FMCW, MIMO, and range-Doppler-angle spectrum is an asset.
-The intern will collaborate with a small group of MERL researchers to develop novel algorithms, design experiments with MERL in-house testbed, and prepare results for patents and publication.
-The expected duration of the internship is 3 months with a flexible start date.
+Expertise in deep learning-based object detection, pose estimation, segmentation, multiple object tracking (MOT), and representation learning on radar data is required.
+Previous hands-on experience with open indoor and outdoor radar datasets is a plus.
+Familiarity with basic radar concepts and MERL's recent work in radar perception is an asset.
+The intern will work closely with MERL researchers to develop novel algorithms, design experiments with MERL in-house testbed, and prepare results for patents and publication.
+The internship is expected to last 3 months with a preferred start date after June 2025.

 See All Internships for Signal Processing -